 Concordia University Chicago (Music Education)

 I am a band, choir, and general music teacher in Phoenix at both high school and elementary levels.
 I received my training as an educator in Chicago.
 I enjoy many subjects, though music is my favorite!
 I am currently the Director of Instrumental Activities at a High School in Phoenix, as well as 3 Lutheran elementary schools around the area.

-I love to laugh and have fun with people including my students, but I am also strict regarding classroom discipline and doing work.
+I believe learning can be a fun, enjoyable process, but I am also strict regarding classroom discipline and doing work.
 I do my best to approach concepts from different directions both to help my students understand and to help me assess their understanding.
 I do not simply assign busywork, I try to assign practical homework.
 In lessons we will discuss what goals we are working towards and lay out a mutually agreed upon plan to reach that goal.

 I look forward to meeting with you!
 Hello!